Zeffer83/OutlookAutoArchive/README.md

 ---

 **Note**: This script is designed for personal use and should be tested thoroughly in your environment before production use.
+This is version 1.0.0 and is provided "as-is" with no planned updates unless critical issues are found.